 - Safe leave for issues related to domestic violence, harassment, sexual assault, or stalking for employees and their children.

 The paid leave benefit will be available in September 2023.
 A covered employee may qualify for up to 12 weeks of PLO benefit during a 12-month benefit year, plus an additional two weeks for pregnancy related disability.
 The benefit year coincides with the starting date of the leave.

 - Amount of benefit.
 Benefits are based on Oregon’s average weekly wage (AWW), with those earning 65% or less getting 100% of pay.
-With AWW as of July 2022 at $1,325.24, that means that anyone earning $44,793.11 or less would get full pay under this plan.
+With AWW as of July 2022 at $1,325.24 (OR updated this to $1224.82 on August 25,2022) that means that anyone earning $44,793.11 (OR updated this to $41,398 on August 25t, 2022) or less would get full pay under this plan.
 Those who earn more have benefits based on a formula, that provides high income replacement for most employees.
 Additional details on the plan benefits can be found here

 - Concurrent Leave.
 Any family leave or medical leave taken must be taken concurrently with Oregon Family and Medical Leave Act (OFLA) or the federal Family and Medical Leave Act (FMLA).